BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R.rst

     lmRes <- lm(ex ~ group, data = genedata)
     print(summary(lmRes))

 Note, that the p-value for the linear model is equal to the p-value for the t-test.
-This is because simple linear regression models are equivalent to a pooled variance t-test.
+This is because simple linear regression models are equivalent to a t-test with pooled variance.

-Next, we can use a similar syntax to create boxplots of the expression values for either group.
+We can use a similar syntax to create boxplots of the expression values for either group with the `boxplot()` function.

 .. code:: R
     boxplot(ex ~ group, data = genedata)